-- The card reader may have become clogged with dirt and lint over time.
-To fix this, simply clean out the slot using a small brush or blow it gently until all debris is removed.
+The card reader may have become clogged with dirt and lint over time.
+To fix this, clean the slot using a small brush or blow it gently until all debris is removed.

-- The keypad could be malfunctioning due to water damage or excessive moisture exposure (it’s important not to leave your keypad near running water).
+The keypad could malfunction due to water damage or excessive moisture exposure (it’s important not to leave your keypad near running water).

-- If this doesn’t work and you’re still having trouble unlocking your Saflok, try using a different keycard with the device; if one keycard doesn’t open it, then there’s probably something wrong with that particular card and not necessarily anything to do with the lock itself.
+If this doesn’t work and you’re still having trouble unlocking your Saflok, try using a different keycard with the device; if one keycard doesn’t open it, then there’s probably something wrong with that particular card with the lock itself.

 The Saflok lock isn’t turning/responding.